Wellbeing activities, workshop and courses descriptors

 Forest Therapy for Wellbeing (4 sessions 1.5 hours each session, in-person)

 Join us for a four-week introductory course in Forest Therapy.
 Forest Therapy originates in Japan, where it is known as Shinrin-Yoku.
 It is a mindful, relaxing way to reconnect with nature through all of our senses with many benefits for mental and physical health.
-Each week we will begin with a guided meditation before trying out different activities which will help you connect to the natural world, relax and unwind.
+Each week we will begin with a guided meditation before trying out different exploratory invitations, which will help you connect to the natural world, relax and unwind.
+There will be opportunities to journal and reflect during the sessions.

 Week 1 - Explore